HaveAGitGat/Tdarr/README.md

 If you have a request for a new filter/action, then try and think of it generically so I can implement it in way that other people can configure and apply it to their (slightly) different circumstances.
 Request on GitHub,Reddit or Discord.

-I like to maximise the chance of direct play, so my plugin stack looks like this:
+For example, to maximize direct play, a plugin stack like this can be used:

     (1) If not in h264, transcode into h264 [h264 is a more universal video codec than others]